Japan's Abe says ready to top up fiscal spending if virus hits economy

 “We’ve already compiled a spending package to forestall various risks” funded by a supplementary budget for the current fiscal year ending in March and next fiscal year’s budget, Abe said.

-“We’ll scrutinise the impact of the coronavirus on the global and Japanese economies.
+“We’ll scrutinize the impact of the coronavirus on the global and Japanese economies.
 If further steps are deemed necessary, we will take action without hesitation,” he added.
-(Reporting by Leika Kihara Editing by Chang-Ran Kim)